-40 On June 5, 2020, CD Director sent a letter to the CASF Distribution and Services Lists, and current and potential infrastructure applicants regarding the FCC RDOF Option.
+&lt;sup>40 On June 5, 2020, CD Director sent a letter to the CASF Distribution and Services Lists, and current and potential infrastructure applicants regarding the FCC RDOF Option.
 Note that Pub.
 Util.
-Code § 281 (f)(14) states in part that "[t]he commission may require each funded even if all CASF rules and requirements are met.
-Further, even if all 54 applications from the May 4, 2020 application cycle met CASF rules and requirements, there would not be a guarantee that the goal of the program would be met.41
+Code § 281 (f)(14) states in part that "[t]he commission may require each infrastructure grant applicant to indicate steps taken to first obtain any available funding from the Connect America Fund program or similar federal public programs that fund broadband infrastructure."

+from the May 4, 2020 application cycle met CASF rules and requirements, there would not be a guarantee that the goal of the program would be met.